Ghaleb Nassar Al Bihani: Writ of habeas corpus

-Ghaleb Nassar Al Bihani had a writ of habeas corpus filed on his behalf before US District Court Judge Richard J. Leon.
+Al Bihani had a writ of habeas corpus filed on his behalf before US District Court Judge Richard J. Leon.

 On January 29, 2009, Leon ruled that his CSR Tribunal had appropriated classified al-Bihani, as an enemy combatant—even though he had only served as a cook, quoting Napoleon Bonaparte: "An Army marches on its stomach."

-Ghaleb's lawyer, Shereen Charlick, appealed Leon's ruling to a panel of the DC Circuit Court of Appeals.
+Ghal's lawyer, Shereen Charlick, appealed Leon's ruling to a panel of the DC Circuit Court of Appeals.

-According to Charlick, those in the 55th Arab Brigade “never had a chance to declare themselves neutral,” and Ghaleb, “was fleeing.
+According to Charlick, those in the 55th Arab Brigade "never had a chance to declare themselves neutral," and Ghaleb, "was fleeing.
 He was trying to run away.
-One could argue that he assisted the United States’ effort by surrendering.”
+One could argue that he assisted the United States' effort by surrendering."

 A panel of three judges, Janice Rogers Brown, Brett Kavanaugh and Stephen F. Williams convened on October 2, 2009, to hear Ghaleb's appeal.

 Although the judges expressed some skeptical comments they did not release a ruling.

 The October 2, 2009, hearing was open to the public.

 According to the Blog of Legal Times Charlick had wanted to attend the September 15, 2009, hearing of the appeal of Leon's ruling on Bensayah Belkacem, because his case was similar to Ghaleb's.
 But the judges ruling on Bensayah's appeal had cleared the court, in order to hear classified evidence.

 Charlick was excluded, in spite of the security clearance she was granted in order to see classified evidence against Ghaleb.

 The appeal panel made its ruling on January 5, 2010.

 John Schwartz, writing in the New York Times, calling the ruling "sweeping", wrote the judges found:

 "...that the presidential war power to detain those suspected of terrorism is not limited even by international law of war."